-While still a while away from the mainstream average user, the HoloLens offers exciting prospects for the not so distant future, with HoloLens regarded as the most interesting thing Microsoft has made since the Xbox.
-Exploring alien landscapes is one example of the use of the technology.
+While still a while away from the mainstream average user, the HoloLens offers exciting prospects for the not-so-distant future, with HoloLens regarded as the most interesting thing Microsoft has made since the Xbox.
+Exploring alien landscapes is one example of the use of technology.

 Live and Immersive Gaming

 Mobile gaming and eSports are definitely on the rise and offer opportunities for new and innovative immersive experiences.

 Meanwhile, with the rising advent of the live casino platform, it’s a good time for online gambling with the industry expected to flourish in 2018.

 Platforms such as Live dealer casino 2018 are blazing the trail for remote gambling, with high definition visuals and sound lending to the illusion of really playing in a luxury casino environment in the company of a live and engaging dealer of your choosing, all from the comfort of your own home.

 This area of live gaming attracts a more diverse audience, mainly millennials in the 18-35 category, and has a real edge on traditional brick-and-mortar casinos.

 This corner of the industry truly emerged no more than a year ago.
 Headsets like Oculus Rift and HTC Vive are now affordable to the average user and take up a multi-billion dollar market with every tech giant from Google to Facebook tripping over themselves for a slice of the pie.